anr12126/Space-Invaders/README.md

 * 📈 Dynamic difficulty scaling
 * ⏸️ Pause menu with mouse interactivity
 * 🔁 Start and Game Over screens

+## Considerations
+This is my first Pygame project wher I experimented with sound effects, GUI interfaces, and controller integration.
+There is plenty of room for code optimization and performace improvement, but I am very happy with the result and all the fun features I was able to incorperate.

 ## Getting Started